Korean People's Army Strategic Force: Active missiles

+Earlier Hwasong-13/-13 mod designs untested and presumed cancelled.

 Rather speculative estimates are given in the following table:

 Warheads

 North Korean missiles can serve to deliver various types of warheads, including WMD.
 It is possible that up to three Rodong-1 missiles are fitted with nuclear warheads.
-In a similar manner to the initial Chinese nuclear doctrine, nuclear weapons are being stored separately, and would only be mounted on missiles after an order of the supreme commander (Kim Jong-un).
+In a similar manner to the initial Chinese nuclear doctrine, nuclear weapons are being stored separately, and would only be mounted on missiles after an order of the supreme commander (Kim Jong Un).
 Despite the claims by numerous media that North Korea has not yet created nuclear warheads small enough to be fit in a missile, reports surfaced in April 2009, according to which North Korea has miniaturized warheads, capable of being mounted on its missiles.
 The most suitable nuclear weapons delivery system is the Rodong-1, which has been successfully tested many times.

-Additionally, North Korea possesses a large chemical weapons stockpile, including powerful agents such as tabun, sarin, soman, VX gas and others.
+North Korea possesses a large chemical weapons stockpile, including powerful agents such as tabun, sarin, soman, VX gas and others.
 Little is known about the biological weapons stockpiles.
-They are probably limited, as North Koreans consider them much more dangerous to handle, therefore posing a threat to their own soldiers apart from the enemy.
+They are probably limited, as North Koreans consider them much more dangerous to handle, therefore posing a threat to their own soldiers.

 North Korea has yet to demonstrate the ability to produce a re-entry vehicle, without which North Korea cannot deliver a weapon accurately from an ICBM.
-However a crude and highly-inaccurate blunt body reentry vehicle could be used in early missiles.
+However, a crude and highly-inaccurate blunt body reentry vehicle could be used in early missiles.

-North Korea has been upgrading warheads for their Scud-derived ballistic missiles with maneuverable reentry vehicle capability in order to increase accuracy and introduce capability of evasion of ballistic missile defence system's such as THAAD.
+North Korea has been upgrading warheads for their Scud-derived ballistic missiles, with maneuverable reentry vehicle capability, in order to increase accuracy and evasion of ballistic missile defence systems such as THAAD.

 Exports

 Several countries, including Egypt, Vietnam, Iran, Libya, Pakistan, Syria, the United Arab Emirates (UAE) and Yemen, have bought North Korean ballistic missiles or components, or received assistance from North Korea to establish local missile production.

+North Korea also exported numerous type of rockets to Russia.
+Debris analysis shows North Korean made missile being used to attack Ukraine from late 2023, providing North Korea with an opportunity to test missiles and expanding its nuclear and ballistic missile programs, weapon transfer also violate sanctions imposed on Pyongyang.